 Non-stimulants can also improve focus, impulsivity and attention.
 They take longer to work than stimulants, but are a recommended alternative for people who react negatively to stimulants.
 A common non-stimulant is Strattera.
 Some patients use antidepressants to treat ADHD even though the U.S. Food and Drug Administration does not approve them.

-Resources for Parents: Parents of children with ADHD also need ways to cope with their stress and frustrations.
+Parents of children with ADHD also need ways to cope with their stress and frustrations.
 There are stress management techniques they can learn so that they do not take out their frustrations on their child.
 There are also parent skills training classes and support groups for all family members.
 Support groups are also great places for parents to learn about new studies and what works for other families.
 Blogs are also an option for parents who want support from the comfort of their home.

 Parents can read blogs and seek advice on the internet.

-Other ways to help people with ADHD
+Other ways to help people with ADHD:

 Organization Skills: Whether with their toys or with their schoolwork, teaching children how to organize their possessions helps them to apply this skill in other aspects of their lives.
 Some fun and useful organization tools for kids are binder separators, colorful folders, pencil cases and sets of drawers.
 Having the child make labels for containers or drawers is a fun activity that will get them involved in their organization.